The Women’s Health Services at Somerset Hospital provides comprehensive obstetrical, gynecological and medical services for women of all ages.

 The GE Centricity Perinatal Central Monitoring System is one of the most technically advanced and flexible systems available today.
 With this system, staff and physicians can monitor labor contractions and both mother and baby's heart rate from either the bedside, at the physicians’ office, a central nurses' station or at remote viewing stations beyond the walls of the hospital.
 A unique split screen feature even allows staff to monitor multiple patients at one time.

 All information is quickly, efficiently, confidentially, and electronically stored in the EMR.
 This technology decreases the amount of time caregivers spend collecting and updating paper charts and increases the amount of one-on-one time spent at a patient's bedside.
 There's no need to wait for test results.
 All pertinent information is current and immediately available to doctors and staff, which is vital during the changing phases of childbirth.

 Main number: (814) 443-5077

 "Taking better care of mother and baby is always our utmost concern.
-With our new technology, we are able to deliver information needed for timely and appropriate care while helping mitigate risk in labor and delivery," states Suellen Lichtenfels, Coordinator of Women’s Health Services at Somerset Hospital.
+With our new technology, we are able to deliver information needed for timely and appropriate care while helping mitigate risk in labor and delivery," states Suellen Lichtenfels, Chief Nursing Officer and Director of Women’s Health Services at Somerset Hospital.
 "This ensures Somerset Hospital can maintain the high level of patient safety we always have, whether caring for several patients or just one," Lichtenfels added.